 Calories come second

 Meal frequency is also another important factor in reaching your optimum sporting potential.
-Meal spacing and timing is of utmost importance when planning your nutritional regime.
+Meal spacing and timing is of the utmost importance when planning your nutritional regime.

-Optimum number of meals
+The optimum number of meals

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is: